Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Discussion

-The internal validity of our studies is potentially affected by the randomness in data sampling and the subjectiveness in data annotation.
-To mitigate these threats, we adopted commonly-used data sampling strategies and involved multiple annotators to minimize any preference bias.
-As for the external validity, it is essential to consider the evaluation data used in our work, which might not guarantee the full generality of our findings.
-To address this concern, we conducted \app evaluations on both existing datasets and real-world open-source projects to detect resource leaks.
-Nonetheless, exploring the extension of \app to other programming languages and integrating \app with more analysis techniques could be intriguing avenues for future research.
+As for the external validity, the evaluation data used in our work might not guarantee the full generality of our findings.
+To address this concern, we evaluate \app on both existing datasets and real-world open-source projects to detect resource leaks.